-If you’re a long-time bibliophile, chances are that you have had to cull your books at least once.
+If you’re a long-term booklover, chances are that you have had to cull your books at least once.
 We hit this point on a yearly basis – usually when we’ve reached the point where our titles have begun to take over the floor space, as well as countertops, drawers and chairs.

 For much of this time, we’re in denial.
 We tell ourselves that we’ll find a way to keep them all.
-We could re-arrange our bookshelves or find a miraculously empty cupboard somewhere.
-Perhaps we could stop building our collection altogether…erm no forget that!
 We go through all the potential solutions until eventually it becomes obvious that we’ll have to do that most dreaded of deeds and part with a few of our precious titles.

 At first, it seems impossible, but on closer inspection, we often find that we can rationalise our library.
 These are some of the questions that we ask ourselves and hopefully they’ll help you too:

-Am I only holding onto this for sentimental reasons?
+Am I only holding onto this book for sentimental reasons?

-Would someone else I know enjoy this more?
+Would someone else I know enjoy reading this book more?

 Gifting books is a pleasure and if you haven’t read The Gifts of Reading by Robert Macfarlane, go buy or borrow it now!
 You may be uncertain about a title but someone else may love it so why not give it to them?
 That way, the book gets a good home and you make someone’s day.
 Win-win!